pbrotoisworo/tweet2map/README.md

 https://twitter.com/MMDA

 To do:
-- Spell checker for location strings
+- Spell checker and auto-correct for location strings
 - More user options for what to do with new locations
+- More locations in the database